thesarahmeister/workshops/workshops/assumptions/slides.md

 # What do you do if your data does not meet these assumptions? #

-* Try transforming the data (log, square root)
+> * Try transforming the data (log, square root)

+        data new;
+            set sashelp.fish;
+            logWt = log(Weight);
+            run;

-* Use a non-parametric statistical test if can not obtain normal distribution of residuals after attempting a transformation
+> * Use a non-parametric statistical test if can not obtain normal distribution of residuals after attempting a transformation

 # Collinearity #

 * What is it?
 Two or more predictors in a model that are moderately to highly correlated with one another (e.g. BMI and body weight)

+. . .

-* Check vif (variance inflation factor)
+* Check VIF (variance inflation factor)

-* OR Check tol (tolerance = 1/vif)
+    - OR Check tol (tolerance = 1/vif)

-* vif > 10 or tol < 0.1 suggest collinearity is present

 ```
-	proc reg data=playing;
+    proc reg data=sashelp.fish;
         model height = weight length / vif tol;
     run;
     quit;
 ```

+* VIG > 10 or tol < 0.1 suggest collinearity is present

 # Influence #

-* Make a scatterplot of all observations
+> * Make a scatterplot of all observations

-* Do a visual check for extreme observations

 ```
-	proc gplot data=playing;
+    proc gplot data=sashelp.fish;
         plot height*weight=1 / vaxis=axis1;
     run;
     quit;
 ```

+> * Do a visual check for extreme observations

-* OR proc univariate and/or proc means will output smallest and largest observations
+> * OR proc univariate and/or proc means will output smallest and largest observations

-* Observation is "influential" if removing it substantially changes the estimate of coefficients (sometimes! exception: genetics--extreme observations may be hyper/hypo-responders)
+> * Observation is "influential" if removing it substantially changes the estimate of coefficients (sometimes! exception: genetics--extreme observations may be hyper/hypo-responders)

 # Main Exercise #

 1. Download the Statistical Tests Flowchart from GitHub (.pdf)
-2. Download datafile1 (.csv) from GitHub
+2. Use the SAS help dataset fish (`sashelp.fish`)
 3. Perform assumptions check using your statistical analysis software
 4. Write a report summary of results (text file) for this datafile and conclude whether or not linear regression is appropriate for this data.
-5. Push your report summary to the GitHub
-6. Download datafile2 (.csv) from GitHub
-7. Perform assumptions check using your statistical analysis software
-8. Check for collinearity and influence
+5. Check for collinearity and influence
-9. Write a report summary of results (text file) for this datafile and conclude whether or not linear regression is appropriate for this data.
-10. Push your report summary to the GitHub